pnatsi/F2PA/README.md

 `--dataset` | the dataset which BUSCO will use to run (e.g. eukaryota, metazoa, vertebrata, actinopterygii) `--fasta` | will produce an gene presence/absence alignment in FASTA format `--phylip` | will produce an gene presence/absence alignment in PHYLIP format `--nexus` | will produce an gene presence/absence alignment in NEXUS. format.
-It only works if `-phylip` is selected!!
+It only works if `-phylip` is selected